amiller6395/thebarn/README.md

     2. INTRODUCE AND INSTALL a database interface that simple replaces the purpose and comfortability of the paper forms with database forms.

-[Form/Table];  [paper equivalent]
+        TABLE:              EQUIVALENT:
         Contacts;       Registration Form
         Invoices;       Reservation Form

     3. CREATE A MAINFRAME COMPUTER area in the         back office or attic; containing the network server, storage volumes, power backups, and the wi-fi modules.
 Ensure that the area is well ventilated, but not easily accessible.
 The server will operate through two desktop interfaces-FRONTDESK and ADMIN-as well as several mobile device interfaces.